 Questions about submissions can be sent to email@example.com.

-The prize: $500 to the winner, split between author and translator.
-Shortlisted stories will have the opportunity to be published in the ArabLit Quarterly as well as a future anthology.
+The prize: $500 to the winner, split between author and translator (except in cases where the work is in the public domain).
+Shortlisted stories will have the opportunity to be published in ArabLit Quarterly magazine as well as a future anthology.